userbradley/gcs-web-server/README.md

 ### Custom 404 page

-To make use of your own custom 404 page, ensure that in the root of your bucket, exists a file called `404.html`
+To make use of your own custom 404 page, place a `404.html` file in the root of the bucket/

 This page will be served for the below errors: